vk4ice/VK-DMR/README.md

 A Calibrate zone for calibrating your Pi-Star and minimising BER.
 Satellites zone for chasing the birds. (use the side monitor button to open the mute)
-All RF DMR repeaters in VK
+All RF DMR repeaters in VK & All Brandmeister repeaters in VK

 Other inclusions: